jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

    * It is a simple conclusion from the rule of one vowel, one syllable.
    * However, when there is still j or ŭ directly after the vowel, the break must be there if it is necessary to break syllables.
       * E.g. kjaj (no necessarity to break), kja-ja (need to break), kŭaj, kŭa-ja, kjaŭ, kja-ŭø, kŭøŭ, kŭø-ŭæ.
-1. Do not break non-j-ŭ-consonance + j/ŭ + vowel unless no other possibilities exist.
+1. Do not break non-j-ŭ-consonant + j/ŭ + vowel unless no other possibilities exist.
    * E.g. Karnjo is kar-njo, Sañŭo is sa-ñŭo.
-1. Do break j/ŭ + non-j-ŭ-consonannce + vowel after j or ŭ unless it violates other rules.
+1. Do break j/ŭ + non-j-ŭ-consonant + vowel after j or ŭ unless it violates other rules.
    * E.g. bajka is baj-ka, not bajk-a (though in the source language the form _bajk_ is a word).
 1. Accents always fall on the last second syllable.
    * If the accent has to be fall otherwise, the acute accent must be written out e.g. kákaka, kakaká.